Deep Neural Networks for Choice Analysis: Extracting Complete Economic Information for Interpretation: Literature Review

 Since DNNs are often criticized as a ``black-box'' model, many resent studies have investigated how to improve its interpretability \cite{Boshi_Velez2017}.
 Researchers distilled knowledge from DNNs by re-training an interpretable model to fit the predicted soft labels of a DNN \cite{Hinton2015}, visualizing hidden layers in convolutional neural networks \cite{ZhouBolei2014,Zeiler2014}, using salience or attention maps to identify important inputs \cite{Lipton2016}, computing input gradients with sensitivity analysis \cite{Baehrens2010,Selvaraju2017,Smilkov2017,Erhan2009}, using instance-based methods to identify representative individuals for each class \cite{Aamodt1994,Erhan2009,Simonyan2013}, or locally approximating functions to make models more interpretable \cite{Ribeiro2016}.
 In the transportation field, only a very small number of studies touched upon the interpretability issue of DNNs for the choice analysis.
 For example, researchers extracted the elasticity values from DNNs \cite{Rao1998}, ranked the importance of DNN input variables \cite{Hagenauer2017}, or visualized the input-output relationship to improve the understanding of DNN models \cite{Bentz2000}.
-However, no study has discussed systematically how to compute all the economic information from DNNs, and none have demonstrated the practical and theoretical challenges in the process of interpreting DNNs for economic information.
+However, no study has discussed systematically how to compute all the economic information from DNNs, and none have demonstrated the specific practical and theoretical challenges in the process of interpreting DNNs for economic information.
+The challenges include at least three types, and they are specific to DNNs but not DCMs.